lorainemnrc/recsys-socmed-marketing/README.md

 **Tweets**

 <p style="text-align: justify">
-&emsp;100 of the most recent tweets of each influencer as of 05 March 2023 was collected.
-The content of each influencers' tweets were assumed to reflect their ideals, values, and tone.
+&emsp;100 of the most recent tweets of each influencer as of 05 March 2023 were collected.
+The content of each influencer's tweets was assumed to reflect their ideals, values, and tone.
 This was used as the basis for evaluating whether an influencer is a good match with the brand.
 Overall, 88,135 tweets were gathered.
 </p>
 <p style="text-align: justify">
 &emsp;The `https://api.twitter.com/2/users/:id/tweets` endpoint was used to get the tweets of each influencer.
-This contents of the scraped tweets are described briefly in Table 2.
+The contents of the scraped tweets are described briefly in Table 2.
 </p>
 <br>
 <center style="font-size:12px;font-style:default;"><b>Table 2.
-Influencer Tweets (df_partner_tweets) - Data Dictionary</b></center>
+Influencer Tweets - Data Dictionary</b></center>

 |Feature    | Data Type     | Description                                                                           |
 |:--------------|:-------------|:--------------------------------------------------------------------------------------|